tooxie/shiva-server/README.rst

 The indexer is optimized for performance; hard drive hits, like file reading or DB queries, are done as few as possible.
 As a consequence, memory usage is quite heavy.
 Keep that in mind when indexing large collections.

+To keep memory usage down, you can use the ``--write-every`` parameter.
+It receives a number and will write down to disk and clear cache after that many tracks indexed.
+If you pass 1, it will completely ignore cache and just write every track to disk.
+This has the lowest possible memory usage, but as a downside, indexing will be much slower.

+It's up to you to find a good balance between the size of your music collection and the available RAM that you have.

 ----------------------